oncode/front-font/README.md

 Please only work on one character per pull request and don't change any of the other files.
 You are allowed to add other files for example `.svg` files in the public folder, if you need them for your character design.
 Pull requests that don't adhere to the guidelines will not be merged.

 ## Tips and Tricks
-Please keep in mind that we want to create a responsive font.
+Please note that we want to create a responsive "font".

 - Don't use fixed `width` and `height` in your css, use percentages
 - If you use `svgs`, render them with `<img src="/your-svg.svg"` to make it responsive